kylo-ben11/goshineon/wp-content/plugins/google-maps-easy/readme.txt

 == Screenshots ==

+1. Google Maps Easy demo

-1. Google Map with Image Slider for markers.
+2. Google Map with Image Slider for markers.
 Choose the slider type for markers list and enjoy your map!

-2. [Google Maps Easy WordPress plugin](http://supsystic.com/plugins/google-maps-plugin?utm_source=wordpress&utm_medium=screenshots&utm_campaign=maps "Google Maps WordPress plugin") admin area.
-Provides directions, interactive maps, and satellite/aerial imagery.

-3. Map with markers images slider - display all map markers - as list below your map.
+3. Maps with figures and heatmap layer.

+4. Markers lists.
 This will help your users get more info about your markers and find required marker more faster.

-4. Google Maps Easy plugin admin area.
-Add marker to the google map.

 5. Map Markers Clusterization.
 Grid-based clustering works by dividing the google map into squares of a certain size (the size changes at each zoom) and then grouping the map markers into each grid.

+Google Maps Easy plugin admin area.
+Add marker to the google map.

+6. KML layers and KML filter

+7. Traffic layers and Alternate routes with detailed steps.

+8. Add markers on frontend.
+Complete the Marker’s Form and add a marker to this map

+9. Maps with Social Share Buttons and Get direction feature.

-6. Google Map Stylizations.
+10. Google Map Stylizations.
 Make your map unique with our Map Themes!

+11. Google Maps Easy WordPress plugin admin area.
+Provides directions, interactive maps, and satellite/aerial imagery.

+12. Google Maps Easy WordPress plugin admin area.
+Create markers with description, links, images and galleries, videos and more.

 == Changelog ==

+= Google Map Plugin v1.9.15 / 09.01.2019 =
+ * Update readme.txt
+ * Update screenshots
+ * Fix position of the direction window for mobile
+ * Minor issues fix

 = Google Map Plugin v1.9.14 / 11.12.2018 =
  * Fixed marker category behavior